Taking the Reading Test

-The Reading sub-test consists of two parts and takes 60 minutes to complete.
+The Reading sub-test consists of three parts and a total of 42 question items.
+All three parts take a total of 60 minutes to complete.
 The topics are of generic healthcare interest and are therefore accessible to candidates across all professions.

-Reading Part A (the summary task) tests your ability to skim and scan quickly across different texts on a given topic in order to identify and synthesise selected information.
-For that purpose, Part A is strictly timed and you must complete all the items within 15 minutes.
-To complete the task successfully, you will also need the ability to understand the conventions of different medical text types, differentiate main ideas from supporting information, and understand the presentation of numerical and textual data.
+Reading Part A (the expeditious reading task) tests your ability to skim and scan quickly across different texts on a given topic in order to locate specific information.
+For that purpose, Part A is strictly timed and you must complete all 20 question items within the allocated 15 minutes.
+To complete the task successfully, you will also need to understand the conventions of different medical text types and understand the presentation of numerical and textual information.

 Assessors who mark the Reading sub-test are qualified and highly trained.
 Candidate responses are assessed against an established marking guide.
-During the marking session, problematic or unforeseen answers are referred to a sub-group of senior Assessors for guidance.
-Candidates with scores that are near the borderline automatically have their papers double-marked to ensure fairness and consistency.
+During the marking session, problematic or unforeseen answers are referred to a sub-group of senior assessors for guidance.

 You will not be given extra time at the end of the sub-test to check your answers, and it is up to you to manage your time.
 The test is designed so that the time available is enough for you to read, choose your answers, and check your work.

-Please remember that there is a strict time limit for Part A (the summary), and Part A materials will be collected from you after 15 minutes.
+Please remember that there is a strict time limit for Part A (the expeditious reading task), and Part A materials will be collected from you after 15 minutes.
 You will therefore not have any time to check your Part A answers later in the test.

 Abbreviations are not accepted in the Reading sub-test unless they appear in the texts.

 Yes, you must use correct spelling in the Reading sub-test to get the marks.
 Responses that are not spelled correctly will not receive any marks.
-American and British English spelling variations are accepted, e.g., color and colour are both acceptable.
+American and British English spelling variations are accepted, e.g., foetus and fetus are both acceptable.
 Please note that the Reading sub-test is different from the Listening sub-test in the way misspellings are treated.